 - Performance tips KBs also play a very important role in getting a product released.
 You will never get every feature done or bug fixed - we all know it.
 Focus on getting a version out.
 It is usually more important to have a version available than having no version at all.
-When you are looking down the Project Plan, decide on what the *must haves* are.
-The others features and known bugs will have to remain outstanding.
-All the longer term bugs should go into the KB.
+When you are looking down the Project Plan, decide on what the *must-haves* are.
+The other features and known bugs will have to remain outstanding.
+All the longer-term bugs should go into the KB.
 We also put in the feature requests that we plan on doing.
 This way our customers know of our exciting features coming in future versions of our software.

 However *don't* write a KB article if fixing the bug and making a new version solves the problem.
 You'll have to fix the problem anyway, so don't waste time writing a KB, just email the new version.
 Please see How to Develop and Reply "Done"